How to Check Disk Space in Linux

 df -h /

 Note: The df command only targets a full filesystem.
-Even if you specify an individual directory, df will read the space of the whole drive.
+Even if you specify an individual directory, df reads the space of the whole drive.

 df -ht ext4

-Check Disk Space in Linux With du Command
+Method 2: Check Disk Space via the du Command

-The du command displays disk usage.
-This tool can display disk usage for individual directories in Linux, giving you a finer-grained view of your disk usage.
-Use it to display the amount of space used by your current directory:
+The du command displays disk usage for individual directories in Linux.
+Use it to display the amount of space used by the current directory:

 du

-Like the df command, you can make du human-readable:
+Like the df command, du can be human-readable:

 du -h